 Based in Abidjan Côte d’Ivoire, freelance photographer Joana Choumali studied graphic arts in Casablanca and was an art director.
 Her creations exhibit subtle figures that “highlight the equal humanity of men and women”.

-Choumali’s style includes conceptual portraiture, mixed media, and documentary.
-She “focuses on Africa, her assumptions about the diversity of cultures, and her expanding conceptions of the world”.
+Choumali’s style includes documentary, conceptual portraiture, and mixed media.
+She “focuses on Africa, assumptions about the diversity of cultures, and her ever expanding conceptions of the world”.

 “Joana Choumali uses photography to explore issues of identity and the diversity of African cultures.”